 Always Read and Respond to Reviews – Good or Bad!

 But what should you say in reply?
 Never be generic – don’t just have a response that you copy and paste each time.
-Always thank the person for their purchase and for leaving the review, formulate a response around the specific feedback they’ve given, and acknowledge their opinion.
+Always thank the person for their custom and for leaving the review, formulate a response around the specific feedback they’ve given, and acknowledge their opinion.
 For some more in-depth pointers on how to reply to reviews left anywhere online, head over to our article How to Professionally Respond to Online Reviews.

 Panicking over a less-than-rosy review?
 Head on over to our post Turning Negative Reviews into Positive Experiences.